Create an NFS Server on Oracle Linux

 showmount -e

-• -r in exportfs refreshes the export list with any changes made to /etc/exports.
+• -r in exportfs refreshes the export list with any changes made to /etc/exports

 Install the NFS Utilities Package on the Client Instance

-2. Install the NFS utilities package.
+2. Install the nfs-utils package.

 sudo dnf install -y nfs-utils